 Marmots are burrowers and require ample space to dig and explore.
 Replicating their natural environment within a home setting can be a challenging task.

-- Indoor enclosure should be spacious
+- The indoor enclosure should be spacious

 - Loose soil substrate is ideal for their digging habit